Research

 Eight species of sharks for a total of 292 specimens were recorded: whale shark (1 specimen), pelagic thresher shark (12), silvertip shark (1), gray reef shark (61), silky shark (2), oceanic whitetip shark (123), whitetip reef shark (5), and scalloped hammerhead (87).
 The frequency of encounters in Elphinstone is considerably lower than in other study sites.

-(1) arrival and departure time of dolphins, (2) distribution of dolphin movements within the lagoon, (3) aerial behaviour, and (4) human effects on dolphin behaviour.
+Four objectives were studied: arrival and departure time of dolphins, distribution of dolphin movements within the lagoon, aerial behaviours and human effects on dolphin behaviour.